The Model and the Beast

 (Laughs) No, I was already allowed to sail the prototype in November 2019 during the photo and film shootings off Warnemünde.
 Despite the cold, I was immediately hooked on this boat.
 I did not have to act the enthusiasm in front of the camera.

 How much time could you spend on your boat during this special season?

-I myself had relatively little sailing time on my boat, which was mainly due to the very good utilisation of my Dehler as a charter boat.
+I myself had relatively little sailing time on my boat, which was mainly due to the very good utilization of my Dehler as a charter boat.
 All in all, my sports equipment was used by crews for nine weeks for regattas, cruising and training sessions.
-For myself, all that was left was the Baltic 500, a training trip around Zealand organised by Speedsailing, a few days of holiday cruising with my wife and our retriever bitch Zury and last but not least the Silverrudder 2020 for the season's highlight.
+For myself, all that was left was the Baltic 500, a training trip around Zealand organized by Speedsailing, a few days of holiday cruising with my wife and our retriever bitch Zury and last but not least the Silverrudder 2020 for the season's highlight.

 How did the customers become aware of your special charter offer?

 Especially due to the new Olympic discipline “Mixed Offshore” there has been a certain pull effect.
 The DSV [German Sailing Association] was able to win over Tim Kroeger as national trainer and due to his offshore trainings there were several charter requests for this boat.
 I wouldn’t mind if things continued this way!

 Calle Dr. Antonio Jorge Aguiar - who should remember this boat name?